Fryman2599/Fryman2599/README.md

-   #Hello my name is Fryman2599
+   # Hello my name is Fryman2599
+I like computer science sometimes